 Brand Equity Perspectives

 Brand equity can be viewed from several different perspectives.
 The hard-line perspective is that of financial outcomes which look at price premiums.
-That is, how much more will a consumer pay for a product or service that is branded over a product or service that is generic?
+That is, how much more will a consumer pay for a product or service that is branded over one that is generic?

 A softer perspective looks at brand extension and the value that a brand leads to the introduction of other products.
 This approach also considers the reverse dynamic of the impact of a new product or service on the existing brand.

-There is also a third perspective, customer-based brand equity, which looks at how consumers think, feel, and act with respect to the brand.
+A third perspective, customer-based brand equity, looks at how consumers think, feel, and act with respect to the brand.

-It can be helpful if you first clarify which perspective you would like to adopt by pinpointing what outcome you wish to achieve.
+It can be helpful to first clarify which perspective to adopt by pinpointing what outcome you wish to achieve.

 Determine Brand Equity Research Goals